Responsibility of Surety

 - Articles to be purchased for Self Marriage or marriage in the family.

-- Any other reason.
+- Any other reason of urgent nature.

 10. Recovery from defaulter members & imposing penalty

 The following course of action is being taken to deal with defaulter members:

 - A letter from the Society is sent to the members who fail to make repayment of loan for two consecutive months for taking corrective steps to make regular repayment of loan.
 A copy thereof is also marked to his/her Sureties for their information.

 - A request is also forwarded to their respective Drawing & Disbursing Officer/Pay & Accounts Officer, as case may be, for carrying out recovery of Cooperative Society’s dues from the monthly salary of their dues in accordance with the Rule 76 (read with Rule 79) of the CGA (R & P) Rules, 1983.

 - Recovery of outstanding dues from the chronic defaulters’ are also made proportionally from their concerned Sureties.